themill/wiz/doc/tutorial/generic.rst

     * the registries in order
     * all packages with versions that have been resolved
-    * all command aliases accessable in the environment
+    * all command aliases accessible in the environment
     * all environment variables set

     .. code-block:: console